Performances 2012 - 2014

 Ralf Schreiber & Christian Faubel

-The Creatures are autonomous modules that receive their energy from solar cells to generate a variety of soft sounds and pulsating movements.
-They are developed with two simple analogue oscillator circuits inspired by organisms: the Suneater and the Solar Sound.
-The Suneater (invented by Mark Tilden) is a circuit designed to gather energy from light to produce pulsating motion.
-The Solar Sound module (invented by Ralf Schreiber) generates a wide variety of mild sounds depending on the intensity of light that touches its solar surface.
-Since it is impossible to build identical circuits, each Creature is unique.
+The Creatures are autonomous modules that draw their energy from light to generate a variety of soft sounds or pulsing movements.
+They are developed with two simple analogue oscillator circuits inspired by living organisms: the Suneater and the Solar Sound.
+The Suneater (invented by Mark Tilden) is a circuit designed to gather energy from light to produce pulsed motion.
+The Solar Sound module (invented by Ralf Schreiber) produces a wide variety of gentle sounds depending on the intensity of light received by its solar cell.
+Since it is impossible to create identical circuits, each Creature is unique.

 The project started in 2012 with sound performances in different trans-formations: Creatures Sextet, Ensemble, Orchestra.
 The performing synthesis was determined after an intensive observational period of the interrelated sound patterns occurring between specifically connected modules in series receiving controlled light intensity.
 The output was an amalgam of structured improvisation elicited through manipulated light sources, while the generated sound patterns were amplified and mixed live.
 The last performance took place at the Transmediale festival (Jan 2014) and from then on the project moved towards greater autonomy, through the implementation of site-specific installations.